AdmSko/Pentago/README.md

 Too much copying, for example menu code which could me written with one function and not rewritten everytime.
 Let's say this program gives me perspective on how much i have learned since entering university and how i would change it for better.
 Honestly - i would love to throw it as far as possible and write it from scratch..
+But well, how bad it can be if it works... unless u make a wrong move :)